 Instructions

-- Place a medium saucepan over medium heat.
+- Place a medium saucepan [paid link] over medium heat.
 When the pan is hot, add 2 Tbsp olive oil and gently fry the ground pork until cooked through.
 While the pork cooks, use a fork to keep crumbling it.

 - If the mixture starts to dry out add beef stock or water to keep it at a very-thick-sauce consistency.
 Add bread crumbs and mix to combine.
 Remove from heat and allow the mixture to cool.